kaizen-ai/kaizenflow/documentation/notes/code_style.md

 ## Use clear names for the scripts

-- In general scripts (like functions) should have a name like “action_verb”.
+- In general scripts (like functions) should have a name like "action_verb".
     - **Bad**
         - Example of bad names are` timestamp_extractor.py` and `timestamp_extractor_v2.py`